Proven-Paradox/shaper-system/Handbook.md

 Lying on the ground.
 Offensive Abilities used at Melee range against Prone targets have Boon +3, while any Offense rolls against Prone targets coming from beyond Short range are made at Bane -3.
 (Abilities used at Short range are made normally.)
 A Prone combatant making an Offense roll against a target in Melee range does so with Bane -3.
-Moving a Square while Prone costs a Major Action.
+Moving a Zone while Prone costs a Major Action.
 You may fall Prone or stand up as a Minor Action.

 ### Stagger
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane -1.
 Unless a different duration is listed, Staggers only last one Round (or 10 seconds outside of Initiative).